prlz77/ResNeXt.pytorch/README.md

 After train phase, you can check saved model.

+Thanks to [@AppleHolic](https://github.com/AppleHolic) we have now a test script:

-To Test on Cifar-10 using 2 gpu:
+To test on Cifar-10 using 2 gpu:
 ```bash
 python test.py ~/DATASETS/cifar.python cifar10 --ngpu 2 --load ./snapshots/model.pytorch --test_bs 128
 ```